Mob power-struggle could be brewing, will be 'all-out war': reports

 “It’s in his bloodline,” a source told the Post of Gene Gotti, likening Cali’s killing to that of Castellano.
 “This is very similar in some ways to what happened to Paul Castellano in front of Sparks Steakhouse.”

-When John Gotti died in prison from throat cancer in 2002, his other brother, Peter rose as godfather.
-Power again shifted to the family’s Sicilian faction after Peter was put behind bars, with Domenico Cefalu taking over before passing leadership to Cali in 2015.
+When John Gotti died in prison from throat cancer in 2002, his other brother, Peter, reportedly rose as godfather.
+Power again shifted to the family’s Sicilian faction after Peter was put behind bars, with Domenico Cefalu taking over before passing leadership to Cali in 2015, reports have said.

 5 BLOODY MOB-RELATED KILLINGS IN AMERICA